TechCraft-By-Subrata/React-Native-Mastery-by-TCBS/on-device-ai/1_real-time-object-detection-app/Chapter-01-The-ExecuTorch-Revolution.md

 ---

 ### 🔥 The Foundation: What is PyTorch?
-Before we dive into the mobile side, we have to talk about the "parent" technology: **PyTorch**.
+Before we dive into the Executor, we have to talk about the "parent" technology: **PyTorch**.

 Created by Meta’s AI Research lab, PyTorch is one of the most popular open-source machine learning frameworks in the world.
 It is the industry standard for researchers and engineers to **train** AI models.
 If you’ve heard of GPT-4, Llama 3, or stable diffusion, chances are they were built or experimented with using PyTorch.